zacuke/vscode-waterfox-debug/README.md

 * `profileDir`, `profile`: You can specify a Firefox profile directory or the name of a profile created with the Firefox profile manager.
 The extension will create a copy of this profile in the system's temporary directory and modify the settings in this copy to allow remote debugging.
+  You can also override these properties in your settings (see below).
 * `keepProfileChanges`: Use the specified profile directly instead of creating a temporary copy.
   Since this profile will be permanently modified for debugging, you should only use this option with a dedicated debugging profile.
+You can also override this property in your settings (see below).
 * `port`: Firefox uses port 6000 for the debugger protocol by default.
 If you want to use a different port, you can set it with this property.
 * `firefoxExecutable`: The absolute path to the Firefox executable (`launch` configuration only).
   If not specified, this extension will use the default Firefox installation path.
 It will look for both regular and developer editions of Firefox; if both are available, it will use the developer edition.
+You can also override this property in your settings (see below).
-* `firefoxArgs`: An array of additional arguments used when launching Firefox (`launch` configuration only)
+* `firefoxArgs`: An array of additional arguments used when launching Firefox (`launch` configuration only).
+  You can also override this property in your settings (see below).
 * `host`: If you want to debug with Firefox running on different machine, you can specify the device's address using this property (`attach` configuration only).
 * `log`: Configures diagnostic logging for this extension.
 This may be useful for troubleshooting